orange-cloudavenue/terraform-plugin-framework-supertypes/README.md

 * `SetUnknown()` - A function that is used to set the value to unknown.
 * `IsKnown()` - A function that is used to check if the value is known.

-Special functions available for the `Float64Type`:
+Special methods available for the `Float64Type`:

 * `SetFloat32()` - A function that is used to set the `float32` value into the `float64`.
 * `SetFloat64()` - A function that is used to set the `float64` value into the `float64`.